daattali/beautiful-jekyll/_posts/2024-03-02-pwn college-Program Interaction.md

 - A binary file is a file that contains data in binary form.
 This means it is stored in a format that is directly readable by a computer, not in a human-readable format like text files.

-### What is ELF files
+### What is ELF files 🧚‍♂️

-- ELF, which stands for Executable and Linkable Format, was designed by the Unix System Laboratories and has become widely adopted in various Unix-like operating systems, including Linux.
-ELF files are a specific type of binary file that follows a particular structure **defining how data and code are organized within the file.** This structure allows the operating system to know how to load and execute the file or how an executable can utilize a shared library.
+- ELF(Executable and Linkable Format) files are a specific type of binary file that follows a particular structure defining how data and code are organized within the file.
+This structure allows the operating system to know how to load and execute the file or how an executable can utilize a shared library.

-Tools like `readelf`, `nm`, and `patchelf` can be used to interact with ELF files.

 An ELF file typically contains several sections that include: